yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 second chance.

-It can enable developers to create their own custom compression dictionaries and use them in service workers in order to achieve significantly better compression ratios.
+It can enable developers to create their own custom compression dictionaries and use them in service workers to achieve significantly better compression ratios.

-### Hold-till-told
+### Hold Till Told
 Another exciting aspect of Service Workers is that they enable in-the-browser hold-till-told caching semantics.
-The service worker cache can hold onto certain resources indefinitely, but purge them as soon as instructions from the server indicate it to.
+The service worker cache can hold onto certain resources indefinitely, but purge them as soon as instructions from the server tell it to.

-Such pages would need to build-in some refresh mechanism, which enables them to update themselves if they discover they have been purged after being served from the server.
-But while not being ideal, that's the closest we can get to purge mechanisms on the web today.
+Such pages would need to build-in some refresh mechanism to let them update themselves if they discover they have been purged after being served from the server.
+While not being ideal, that's the closest we can get to purge mechanisms on the web today.

-# Control over third parties
+# Control Over Third Parties
 One of open secrets in the web performance community is that improving your site's performance can make little difference if you introduce third party resources to your page that will slow it down.